yichechang/hotpot/imaging/crop-by-hand/README.md

        --cores <number_of_cores> \
        all
    ```
+   Include `--conda-prefix <conda_prefix>` if you want to specify
+   where conda environments are created.
+This is useful if you
+   don't want to create conda environments on each and every run
+   for different projects.
 4. Draw ROIs using napari viewer's shape layer.
 By default, the
    rectangle shape tool is selected.
 Press button `next` once
    you have finished drawing ROI(s) for the current image.
 If